hexdump0815/sonaremin/README.md

 in headless mode the sonaremin does not need a mouse, a keyboard and a monitor. it will work either completely on its own endlessly playing a generative patch or can be used as an instrument with a midi controller attached. both is possible by simply copying a properly prepared patch to a certain location which it will then automatically use on startup. even in headless mode it is possible to connect to the sonaremin via ethernet and share the screen with its running vcvrack via the xpra software (https://xpra.org/ - a good commandline on linux for instance is 'xpra --opengl=no --encoding=rgb --title="sonaremin" attach ssh/sonaremin@sonaremin/100'), which offers desktop viewing applications for linux, macos and windows. this mode is only useable for checking the operation or changing some settings (like jack connection or midi learn setup), as in this mode there is no gpu acceleration available for the screen rendering which results in all cpu power being eaten up by the graphics and close to none being left for audio, but for simple tasks this is still sufficent.

+# rtpmidi and jack network mode

+more info coming soon ...

 # supported hardware

 the sonaremin currently runs (more or less) on the following arm cpu based devices:

 - odroid c2 (pcm2704)
 - asus tinkerboard (cooling, pcm2704) and tinkerboard s (untested, cooling, pcm2704)
-- raspberry pi in 32bit [2b (untested, limited, 22khz), 3b & 3b+] (cooling) and 64bit mode [3b & 3b+] (cooling)
+- raspberry pi in 32bit [2b (untested, limited), 3b & 3b+] (cooling) and 64bit mode [3b & 3b+] (cooling) - the new raspberry pi 4b is not yet supported, but support is planned
 - amlogic s905w/s905x/s905 based android tv boxes (pcm2704) - tested on x96 mini (s905w), t95m (s905x), tx3 mini l (s905w) and mxq pro 4k (the s905 version - beware: there are other versions of this box with the same name with other cpus as well) - it should run on nearly any s905w, s905x, s905 based tv box i guess
-- allwinner h3 based android tv boxes (22khz) - tested on tx1
+- allwinner h3 based android tv boxes (limited) - tested on tx1
 - bananapi m1 (limited, pcm2704)

 the comments in the brackets mean:

 - pcm2704: a pcm2704 usb audio adapter is required - you can find it easily for around 3 euro on ebay
 - cooling: a fan is required to cool the device, otherwise it will reduce its power automatically due to the create heat resulting in degraded audio performance (the tinkerboard will by default be run at a reduced clock speed to avoid the need of a fan, but with a fan it can be run at full speed with more cpu power)
-- 22khz: running with a sampling frequency of 22,05khz instead of the regular 32khz of the sonaremin as the cpu power of the device it too low for higher sampling frequencies - please be aware that some modules (for example the texture and the modal synthesizer from audible instruments) use a 32khz sampling frequency internally and actually need more cpu power at 22khz, in this case running on 32khz is preferred even on slow hardware
 - untested: i have no access to such a device, so i could not test them, but in theory they should work
 - limited: those devices have too little cpu power for even medium sized patches like the supplied example patches, but they might still be used for very small and simple patches and to get an idea how the sonaremin works - using them for a longer time will most probably not be a very pleasant experience

-the basic functionally is the same for all devices, but their cpu performance and thus possible maximum size of the possible patches differs a bit - here is an overview of the cpu usage of the different devices with the generative-01.vcv sample patch (vcvrack is configured for two audio threads, so it can at maximum utilize about 200% cpu for audio - more threads do not make sense, as vcvrack does not scale well with more threads - cpu usage should be measured in iconified mode, as this way the ui does not eat any extra cpu):
+the basic functionally is the same for all devices, but their cpu performance and thus possible maximum size of the possible patches differs a bit - here is an overview of the cpu usage of the different devices with the generative-01.vcv sample patch and vcvrack v0 (vcvrack is configured for two audio threads, so it can at maximum utilize about 200% cpu for audio - more threads do not make sense, as vcvrack does not scale well with more threads - cpu usage should be measured in iconified mode, as this way the ui does not eat any extra cpu):

 - odroid c2: 60-62%
 - amlogic s905w/s905x tv box: 80% (s905w) / 70% (s905x)